Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Discussion

 In this paper, we targeted four types of language models: BERT and GPT-2 are smaller in size (parameters) and monolingual; LLaMA-3 8B and Qwen-3 8B are much larger and multilingual.
-It turns, see Figure~\ref{fig:silhouette-scores} out that the average silhouette scores of clustering from LLaMA-3 embeddings are best among the four selected LM.
-Model size, however, does not necessarily correlate with better representation in terms of silhouette, e.g., fine-tuned BERT (which is smallest in size) has comparable results to Qwen-3.
+It turns out (Figure~\ref{fig:silhouette-scores}) that the average silhouette scores of clustering from the LLaMA-3 embeddings are best among the four selected LMs.
+Model size, however, does not necessarily correlate with better representation in terms of silhouette scores, e.g., the results from the fine-tuned BERT model (smallest in size) are comparable to those of the Qwen-3 model.